 The rewards are great

-So I would encourage you to really listen to that voice calling to you (in my next blog I will explain some ways to do this).
+So I would encourage you to really listen to that voice calling to you.
+I explain how to do this in my blog ‘3 tips when you’re questioning things in your 40s or 50s’.
 Be patient with it.
 Listen to what it has to say and try not to jump too quickly to easy or immediate solutions that are often simply a band-aid.
 They are rarely the answer.